- Splunk Enterprise and virtual machines

 Operating system notes and additional information

-Certain parts of Splunk on Windows require elevated user permissions to function properly.
-For additional information about what is required, read the following topics:
+Certain parts of Splunk Enterprise on Windows require elevated user permissions to function properly.
+For information about what is required, see the following topics:

 - "Splunk architecture and processes" in this manual.

 - "Choose the user Splunk should run as" in this manual.

 - "Considerations for deciding how to monitor remote Windows data" in the Getting Data In manual.

 To run Splunk 6.x on 32-bit FreeBSD 7.x, install the

 compat6x libraries.
-Splunk Support will supply "best effort" support for users running on FreeBSD 7.x.
+Splunk Support supplies best effort support for users running on FreeBSD 7.x.

 See "Install Splunk on FreeBSD 7" in the Community Wiki.

 Deprecated operating systems and features

-As we continue to version the Splunk product, we gradually deprecate support of older operating systems.
-Be sure to read "Deprecated features" in the Release Notes for information on which platforms and features have been deprecated or removed entirely.
+As we version the Splunk product, we gradually deprecate support of older operating systems.
+See "Deprecated features" in the Release Notes for information on which platforms and features have been deprecated or removed entirely.

 Creating and editing configuration files on non-UTF-8 OSes

-Splunk expects configuration files to be in ASCII or Universal Character Set Transformation Format-8-bit (UTF-8) format.
-If you edit or create a configuration file on an OS that does not use UTF-8 character set encoding, then you must ensure that the editor you are using is configured to save in ASCII/UTF-8.
+Splunk Enterprise expects configuration files to be in ASCII or Universal Character Set Transformation Format-8-bit (UTF-8) format.
+If you edit or create a configuration file on an OS that does not use UTF-8 character set encoding, then ensure that the editor you are using is configured to save in ASCII/UTF-8.